Kristina01111000/Drws_site/README.md

 Should I make a slide for the cooking show?
 Look for the video where he is poaching an egg I would like a still of the app for the app slide he will get back to me on that What do you think of the background for the inspirational message at the end?
-Not good, find a different picture I made the header changes we talked about, it looks much cleaner Make them go on two lines again For the 30 day challenge, i think the current first page is good, i removed the other pages from the header, but not from the links on the 30 day challenge pages
+Not good, find a different picture

 For next week:
-Fix four element institute
 Get a new security plugin
 https://www.bigstockphoto.com/image-453557329/stock-photo-seamless-pattern-spring-green-grass-landscape-with-could-on-blue-sky-in-sunny-day%2Cendless-vector-car
 Edit the above picture, both top and bottom to see what it looks like in the header on GH